aws-samples/aws-modernization-with-akuity/content/1_ModuleOne/12_TechnicalIssue.md

 weight: 3 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES IF APPLICABLE
 ---

-# How You Can Mend the Common Pain Points with Kubernetes with a Single AWS Add-On
+## How You Can Mend the Common Pain Points with Kubernetes with a Single AWS Add-On?

 Nowadays there are plenty of tools available to address the common pain points for Kubernetes. <br> Why use multiple, separate tools or add-ons when you can get an all-in-one package with the **Akuity Platform Agent**?